sws-ocean/Hakai_CPROOF_postdoc_tools/dfo_processing/README.md

 # DFO Data Access and Processing Tools

 This folder contains MATLAB scripts for downloading, loading, and structuring CTD and mooring data from Fisheries and Oceans Canada (DFO), particularly from the [IOS Water Properties archive](https://www.waterproperties.ca/).
-These tools support analysis of hydrographic sections and time series from moored instruments (e.g., ADCPs and CTDs).
+These tools support analysis of hydrographic stations and time series from moored instruments (e.g., ADCPs and CTDs).

-Some of the scripts here are adapted from scripts written of Rich Pawlowicz and Ben O’Connor- thanks to them both.
+Some of the scripts here are adapted from scripts written of Rich Pawlowicz and Ben O’Connor-thanks to them both.

 ## Contents